A Tale of Two Princes? Which is Which?

 Denmark’s Brigadier General

 Prince Joachim of Denmark’s military career is not merely a formality but a lifelong profession.
 He began his journey in 1987 as a recruit in the Queen's Own Regiment and steadily rose through the ranks.
-His expertise is primarily land-based; he served as a platoon commander of a tank squadron and eventually reached the rank of Brigadier General in 2020.
+His expertise is primarily land-based.
+He served as a platoon commander of a tank squadron and eventually reached the rank of Brigadier General in 2020.

 Parallel to his military life, he pursued an education in agrarian economics, reflecting a deep commitment to Danish agriculture and his long-time management of the Schackenborg estate.
 Today, his military background serves a diplomatic purpose: he represents Danish defense interests at the Embassy in the United States.